dotnet/docs-maui/docs/macios/info-plist.md

     > [!NOTE]
     > Values for the **Application Name**, **Bundle Identifier**, **Version**, and **Build** fields are retrieved from your app's project file.
 For more information, see [Provide app info](#provide-app-info).

-- Advanced, which enables you to specify supported document types, UTIs, and URL types:
+- Advanced, which enables you to specify supported document types, universal type identifiers (UTIs), and URL types:

     :::image type="content" source="media/info-plist/vs/advanced.png" alt-text="Screenshot of advanced tab in Visual Studio Info.plist editor.":::